Scrutinizing the data quality of B2B marketing leads

 You can perform further analysis based on SIC code, company size, or even strategic account names.

 Buying a B2b marketing leads list is not cheap and can be a frustrating experience.
-With the help of Openprise and a little bit of time analyzing the preview list, you can ensure your marketing investment gets the proper ROI.
+With the help of Openprise and a little bit of time analyzing the preview list, you can ensure your B2B marketing database investment gets the proper ROI.